tanaynistala/geo-guide/_country-guides/ALD.md

 # License Plates

 Åland's license plates feature the text "Åland" with the flag and coat of arms of Åland on the top of the plate.
-Plates are white with blue text and a blue border, and always begin with the country code `ÅL`: <LicensePlate style="aland" format="ÅL 12345" textColor="dodgerblue" borderColor="dodgerblue" />.
+Plates are white with blue text and a blue border, and always begin with the country code `ÅL`: <LicensePlate style="aland" format="ÅL 12345" text="dodgerblue" border="dodgerblue" />.

 ---